zomux/multiagents-web/docs/workshop.md

 ---

 :::info
-(12/1) To reviewers: Review deadline is Dec 13th.
-Please let us know if you cannot submit your review by then.
+- (12/17) All paper decisions and reviews have been released.
+For accepted papers, we will send out another email notifying the presentation format and camera-ready deadline.
+Please note that early registration of AAAI 2025 is now open until 12/19 (11:59 PM ET), please take your time to register.
+Make sure your registration covers the workshop session for WMAC 2025.
+For students presenting at the workshop, if you require waiver of the workshop registration fee, please contact us.
 :::

 :::info
+- (12/1) To reviewers: Review deadline is Dec 13th.
+Please let us know if you cannot submit your review by then.
 - (11/30) We have assigned reviewers for the submitted papers.
 Reviewers will be notified via email, review deadline is Dec 13th.
 - (11/24) Due to multiple requests, we decided to extend the submission deadline by 3 days to November 27th (AOE).
 The date for notification of acceptance is also adjusted accordingly.
 - (11/22) Please contact pc@multiagents.org if you have any question on submission.